NikhilAnkola/DripShip/README.md

 # DripShip

-A MERN Stack based e-commerce project inspired by the dropshipping business model, built using MongoDB, Express.js, React.js, and Node.js.
+DripShip is a MERN Stack based e-commerce web application built using MongoDB, Express.js, React.js, and Node.js.

-Although the original goal was to build a complete dropshipping platform with advanced supplier-side workflow, due to project timeline constraints, the current implementation focuses on the core e-commerce functionalities such as authentication, product browsing, cart management, and protected user actions.
+The project focuses on core online shopping functionalities such as user authentication, product browsing, cart management, protected user actions, and MongoDB-based product storage.

-This project was developed as a solo academic micro-project to demonstrate full-stack MERN development concepts including frontend-backend integration, JWT authentication, MongoDB data handling, and responsive UI design.
+It was developed as a solo academic micro-project to demonstrate full-stack MERN development concepts including frontend-backend integration, REST API development, JWT authentication, secure password handling, and responsive UI design.

+The name "DripShip" represents the concept of a modern online shopping platform with scalable e-commerce architecture and smooth user experience..

 ---